GoogleContainerTools/kaniko/README.md

 If it exists, kaniko will pull and extract the cached layer instead of executing the command.
 If not, kaniko will execute the command and then push the newly created layer to the cache.

-Users can opt in to caching by setting the `--cache=true` flag.
+Users can opt into caching by setting the `--cache=true` flag.
 A remote repository for storing cached layers can be provided via the `--cache-repo` flag.
 If this flag isn't provided, a cached repo will be inferred from the `--destination` provided.